Iwan Wirth

-Iwan Wirth (born 1970) is a Swiss art dealer and the president and co-founder of Hauser & Wirth, a contemporary art gallery.
+Iwan Wirth (born 1970) is a Swiss art dealer, gallery owner, and the president and co-founder of Hauser & Wirth, a contemporary art gallery.

 Life and career

 Iwan Wirth was born in 1970 and spent his early life in St. Gallen, Switzerland, where his father was an architect and his mother was a schoolteacher.
 Wirth opened a commercial gallery in 1986 at the age of sixteen, and began working as a private dealer in Zurich in 1990.

 Hauser & Wirth

 In 1992, Wirth opened the Hauser & Wirth gallery together with his wife Manuela and her mother Ursula, heirs to the Fust retail fortune.

 Other activities

 In addition to his commercial activities, Wirth holds a variety of advisory positions, including: